Packages

 The Packages

-- a name of a package hosted in the official Package Hub
+- A name of a package hosted in the official Package Explorer;

 Style-only